Recovery Tips – Lost Cat Behavior

 Here’s a Lost Cat Tip Sheet that Missing Pet Partnership Founder Kat Albrecht developed as a handout for shelters to give to people who’ve lost a cat.
-For permission to reprint this material, send your request to firstname.lastname@example.org.
+For permission to reprint this material, please send a message to use using our Contact Us form.

 Digitial Wildlife Cameras

 A relatively newer technique that MPP recommends is the use of digital wildlife cameras combined with feeding stations, especially in cases where a cat is displaced in an apartment complex where there are zillions of cats, in areas where there are many raccoons, or in other situations where a humane trap would be difficult to use.
 The concept is setting out food with a wildlife camera that will snap photos of all the animals that eat that food so that when you come back the next morning, you can pull the SD card, put it in your computer, and see photos of raccoon, raccoon, raccoon, CALICO!!
 THERE IS MY CAT!!
 From that point you could work to strategically humanely trap your cat while avoiding the raccoons and other cats.
 This is something that MPP could consult with you about if you decide to pursue this technique.
 We recommend infrared cameras that does not flash (because then no one sees them and they are not likely to be stolen).
 Here are some of MPP Founder Kat Albrecht’s blog stories about dogs and cats that were recovered due to the use of digital wildlife cameras: